 Hang Ten at The Old Wailuku Inn at Ulupono

-Now that you know a little bit about Maui surfing, it’s time to start planning your Hawaiian vacation!
+Now that you know a little bit about surfing on Maui, it’s time to start planning your Hawaiian vacation!
 Our Inn is just a short drive from the beach and is a great place to unwind in between rides.
 Spend some time in one of our comfortable guest rooms, or hang out on the spacious veranda.
 In the morning, join us for a delicious gourmet breakfast and get ready for another afternoon of fun in the sun.
 We can’t wait to hear about where the waves take you!

 Looking for more Maui surfing spots?
 Check out our blog about windsurfing on the island.